All About Battery Electric Vehicles

 How long do batteries in BEVs last?
 What happens to the old batteries?

-Our Battery Electric Vehicles are made with the same quality, durability and reliability as all Toyota models.
-Our batteries are designed to last the lifetime of the vehicle, and each on is covered by an 8-year/160,000km warranty.
+Our Battery Electric Vehicles are made with the same quality, durability and reliability as all Toyota models, and our batteries are covered by an 8-year/160,000km warranty.

 Once a battery has come to the end of it's operational life, it needs to be retired.
 We have a nationwide programme in place to collect batteries from our stores and automotive dismantlers.